How Lucky I Am

 How Lucky I Am is the fourth studio album by American country music artist Bryan White.
 It was released in 1999 (see 1999 in country music) on Asylum Records.
-The album included two singles: "You're Still Beautiful to Me" which reached number 39 on the Country chart and "God Gave Me You" at number 40.
+The album included two singles: "You're Still Beautiful to Me" and "God Gave Me You", which reached No. 39 and No. 40 on the Billboard Hot Country Songs chart, respectively.
 Dann Huff produced tracks 1–3 and 6–8, and White co-produced the remainder of the album with Derek George.

 Stephen Thomas Erlewine gave the album three stars out of five, with his review saying that its sound was "more suited for adult contemporary stations than contemporary country" but adding that the album worked "in small doses."